 Below, we’ll break down some common questions and concerns about solar panels and how different types of panels have varying characteristics.

-What are different solar panels made of?
+What are solar panels made out of?

 To produce electricity, solar cells are made from a semiconducting material that converts light into electricity.
 The most common material used as a semiconductor during the solar cell manufacturing process is silicon.